UTC --:--:--

 Profile-specific gates

-Beyond the universal pair, each activity profile can declare its own gates on its dimensions.
+Beyond the universal pair, each activity profile can declare its own safety or feasibility gates on its dimensions.
 Some examples shipped in the public catalog:

-• Kitesurfing — beginner profile: wave height ceiling at 1.2m.
-Above it, the verdict floors regardless of wind quality.
+• Kitesurfing, beginner profile (safety): wave height ceiling at 1.2m.
+Above it, the verdict floors to unsafe regardless of wind quality.

-• Ski-touring — avalanche-aware profiles: SLF avalanche bulletin ≥ "considerable" (level 3) on the relevant aspect/elevation gate.
+• Ski-touring, avalanche-aware profiles (safety): SLF avalanche bulletin ≥ "considerable" (level 3) on the relevant aspect/elevation gate.

-• Paragliding: wind gust factor above pilot certification's ceiling forces unsafe.
+• Paragliding (safety): wind gust factor above pilot certification's ceiling forces unsafe.

 Browse the per-profile gates in the activity catalog.
-Adding a new gate is a PR to the public profiles repo — schema is documented at the same URL.
+Adding a new gate is a PR to the public profiles repo; the schema is documented at the same URL.

 How they appear in the response